 3. Kimble, C. (2013).
 Knowledge management, codification and tacit knowledge. .
 Information Research, 18(2).

-4 thoughts on “If you don’t write it down, it will never happen”
+4 responses to “If you don’t write it down, it will never happen”

 1. Maybe I haven’t gotten to it yet, but it would be interesting, I think, to consider the various ways that codification can occur or be represented.
 I always think of an SOP Manual when I think of codifying knowledge, and while those have migrated from hard paper copy to electronic documents, I think there are probably still some out-of-the-box ways of codifying organizational knowledge and information that we perhaps don’t even consider codification.
 Do we consider training videos codification?
 I would assume yes.
 What about a voice mail someone leaves that details a process?
 What about an email chain that I save and refer back to that gives me instructions?
 Formal codification is an expensive process, so these ad hoc, if you will, codification efforts perhaps are less costly, if they are formal enough to be considered codification.
 However, I would also posit that the process of codification is not just about writing down or documenting what is known, but it should also be a judicious, editorial process of synthesizing and organizing the information in the best way possible to achieve the knowledge transfer goals.
 These more ad hoc processes are anything but.